NEW: President Barack Obama says victims were "innocent people with everything to live for"

 The ground and air campaign sent Islamist fighters who had seized the northern region fleeing into the vast desert.
 The United Nations then established a peacekeeping mission in Mali that year, hoping to keep the government secure enough to continue a peace process.

-Though military pressure largely drove Islamist militants from cities, they have regrouped in the desert areas, said J. Peter Pham, director of the Africa Center at the Washington-based Atlantic Council.
+Though military pressure largely drove Islamist militants from cities, they regrouped in the desert areas, said J. Peter Pham, director of the Africa Center at the Washington-based Atlantic Council.

 France sends paramilitary group